TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          you should better use :ref:`page.includeCSS <setup-page-includecss-array>`
          and :ref:`page.includeJS <setup-page-includejs-array>` for such files.
-         Features like file concatenation and file compression will not work on files, which are included using :ts:`headerData`.
+         Features like file concatenation and file compression will not work on files, which are included using :typoscript:`headerData`.

          For meta tags, use the dedicated configuration :ref:`page.meta <meta>`.

          By default, gets inserted after all the style definitions.

-         The :ts:`headerData` property contains any number of numeric keys, each representing one cObject.
+         The :typoscript:`headerData` property contains any number of numeric keys, each representing one cObject.
          Internally handled as PHP integer, maximum number is therefore restricted to :php:`PHP_INT_MAX`.

    Example